juju/docs/src/en/reference-environment-variables.md

 - JUJU_LOGGING_CONFIG

-    All agents are started with all logging set to DEBUG.
+    In stable Juju releases, agents are started with logging set to WARNING, and units are set to INFO.
+Development releases are set to DEBUG globally.
 You can change the logging options to be more or less verbose.
 For example:

-        juju set-environment logging-config "juju=WARNING; unit=INFO"
+        juju set-environment logging-config "juju=DEBUG; unit=WARNING"

 # Unit